Variational Zero-shot Multispectral Pansharpening: Experiments

 \subsection{\texorpdfstring{Ablation studies of $f_\theta$}{}}

 In this section, we conduct several ablation studies about settings of the network $f_\theta$ of our PSDip.
-The experiments use five images from the QB validation dataset.
+The experiments use five images from the WV3 validation dataset.
 Specifically, the following three cases are considered.

 \textit{case 1}: Like most previous DIP methods, $f_\theta$ takes random noise $z\sim\mathcal{N}(0,1)$ as input, i.e., $\G = f_\theta(z)$.